Bathtub maintenance

 Plumbing

-The answer to 'bathtub maintenance' is to regularly clean, inspect, and maintain your bathtub to keep it in good working condition.
-This includes cleaning the tub, checking for any cracks or damage, and addressing any issues promptly to prevent further problems.
+The answer to 'bathtub maintenance' is to regularly clean and inspect your bathtub to keep it in good condition.
+This includes scrubbing the tub with a mild abrasive cleaner to remove soap scum and hard water buildup, checking for cracks or damage, and ensuring the drain is clear and functioning properly.

 Step-by-Step Guide